 This idea of abstraction is key in this course as well.
-Think of the levels of abstraction of a computer:
+There are many levels of abstraction that take us from electronic circuits to the kinds of programs we write.

 Level 0: Physics and Digital Logic

 - properties of atoms, electrons, and quantum dynamics - semiconductors/silicon used to build transistors - transistors used to build logic gates (CMOS) - Boolean logic - combinational logic, arithmetic circuits - sequential logic, finite state machines - architectural issues: i.e., caches, virtual memory, pipelining